 Using a griddle pan will give you slightly different results.
 As the kebabs cook, the marinade will collect in the pan and will end up frying to a crisp, resulting in a bitter smell and lots of scrubbing when washing up.
 If you do want to use the griddle pan, I would recommend cooking the kebabs on medium heat and greasing the griddle often.
 It will take a bit longer to cook due to the reduced heat.

 These healthy kebabs go well with steamed basmati rice and gluten-free naans, together with an assortment of Indian chutneys, a tikka masala-infused yoghurt dipping sauce and plenty of salad and sliced cucumbers and tomatoes.

 Any leftover chicken tikka kebabs can be disassembled and wrapped in gluten-free flour tortillas with some salad and yoghurt sauce.

 What I love about these kebabs is that you can prepare the marinade in the morning, thread them onto the skewers and prepare all the sides in the afternoon, then relax and enjoy watching the kebabs cook into authentic tikka chicken kebabs that you see in Indian restaurants.
-The aroma is so appetising that your dinner guests will be lining up next to you while you cook!

 Chicken Tikka Kebabs

-- 2 tablespoons coriander seeds
+- 2 tbsp coriander seeds

-- 2 tablespoons cumin seeds
+- 2 tbsp cumin seeds

-- 3 dried red whole chillis
+- 3 whole dried red chillis

-- A small bunch of fresh coriander leaves
+- 3 tbsp fresh coriander leaves

 - 7 garlic cloves